Perry Sweitzer Portfolio

 I designed Reps to make logging effortless while bringing in tools users usually leave the app to access, like chat-based AI coaching and YouTube form videos.

-The result was a faster, cleaner workout flow, so users spent less time on their phones and more time training.
+The result was a faster, cleaner workout flow, so users spend less time on their phones and more time training.

 Logging your workout should not be a heavy lift.
 Secondary research revealed that gym-goers were frustrated with high-friction fitness trackers, including lengthy setups, 5+ tap set logging, repetitive entries, and leaving the app for other commonly used tools.
 Reps was designed for lifters who want to train, not wrestle with their tracking app.
 From quick-start routines to simplified set logging, every interaction was designed to reduce friction.
 To keep users in flow, I embedded tools they usually open elsewhere, including chat-based AI guidance and YouTube form support.
 The outcome is a clean, intuitive experience that keeps attention on performance, not interface management.